lvaschmidt/xssChat/README.md

 -   XSSchat is an open-source project, and we welcome contributions from the community.
 If you want to contribute to the project, please fork the repository and submit a pull request.

+### License

+-   This software is free to use via xsschat.com.
+All rights reserved, including but not limited to distribution, commerical use, duplication, and modification.

 ### Issues

 -   If you encounter any issues with the app, please report them on our GitHub issue tracker.